ViscousTests/website/content/docs/thought-experiments/mind-mapping-concept.md

 Categories: cat1, cat2, ...
 ```

+TODO update all notes with categories based on their current file tree position

 ## Backlinks

 At the end of every note, generate a list of links to all other notes that
 link to it.
 This would serve the purpose of answering questions like "what
 experiences evoke certain feelings" in a more general way.

+TODO implement this in joker

 ## Existing System